When it comes to buying a bike for your child, buying a balance bike versus a bike with training wheels may be one of the biggest choices you'll make.

 Learn Balancing and Coordination

 First, let’s look at why balance bikes are so popular.
-When young children learn how to balance and steer without the added weight of training wheels, they also learn how to coordinate their balance and steering.
-As a result, they develop confidence in their control of the bike – a confidence that you can’t instill with training wheels.
+When young children learn how to use them without the added weight of training wheels, they also learn how to coordinate their balance and steering.
+As a result, they develop confidence in their control of the bike – a confidence that you can’t trigger with training wheels.
 In addition, they learn to move at a very slow pace.
 This is very important because they need both time to learn how to balance the bike without tipping over, as well as time to learn how to master basic bike-handling skills such as stopping and turning.

 Learn to Steer and Corner with Balance Bikes